osate/osate2/ge/org.osate.ge.doc/docs/user_guide.md

 ### Layout Commands

-Layout menu items are available by right clicking on the diagram or diagram element and using the *Layout* sub-menu.
+Layout menu items are available from the *Edit->Layout* menu or by right clicking on the diagram or diagram element and using the *Layout* sub-menu.
 The behavior of the layout menu items are described in @tbl:layout_menu_items.

 ![](../images/layout_menu.png)